KIwabuchi/serac/src/docs/sphinx/quickstart.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This step is only required if you wish to use Serac's developer tools.
 In order to use Python devtools, you will need to create a Python venv.
 This is much more reliable than having Spack install 20+ Python packages.
-In this example, we are using the builtin `python3` in `/usr/bin`, but it is possible to use a version installed from Brew or elsewhere.
+In this example, we are using the builtin Python in ``/usr/bin``, but it is possible to use a version installed from Brew or elsewhere.

 Next, you will need to install wheel, sphinx, and `ATS <https://github.com/LLNL/ATS/tree/7.0.105>`_: